Kinetic theory of non-thermal fixed points in a Bose gas: Universal dynamics in a Bose gas after a quench

 \subsubsection{Non-thermal fixed points}

-\emph{Dynamical scaling hypothesis}.--- Scaling hypotheses are at the basis of critical phenomena such as continuous, symmetry-breaking phase transitions in equilibrium systems.
-They are, in general, mathematically justified by fixed points appearing in the renormalisation-group (RG) flows of the effective Hamiltonian or action functional describing phenomena within a particular range of scales.
-These flows describe, e.g., the change of the effective Hamiltonian under a variation of the scale limiting that range in the infrared.
-Choosing the initial, microscopic Hamiltonian such that the flow reaches, on macroscopic scales, an RG fixed point is equivalent to tuning the system to a phase transition.
-Close to the fixed point, correlations become universal, meaning that they show scaling and no longer depend on the microscopic details of the system, except for a few symmetry properties of the underlying Hamiltonian.

-Similar to this universal RG `evolution', an isolated system can show universal evolution in real time, for instance when it is quenched out of equilibrium and subsequently re-equilibrates.
-To capture such an evolution it is reasonable to extend the scaling hypothesis to time evolution, implying that time evolution can have the form of an RG flow.
-When this non-equilibrium RG flow approaches a fixed point, critical slowing down occurs, and the time evolution is well described by a rescaling.
-This evolution is captured, in the simplest case, by a scaling hypothesis for the time-dependent, angle-averaged quasiparticle number distribution,
+\emph{Dynamical scaling hypothesis}.--- Similar to universal RG `evolution', an isolated system can show universal evolution in real time, for instance when it is quenched out of equilibrium and subsequently re-equilibrates.
+This evolution is captured, in the simplest case, by a scaling hypothesis for the time-dependent, angle-averaged quasiparticle distribution,

 Here, $f$ is a universal scaling function in momentum space, and $t_{0}$ is an arbitrary reference time within the temporal scaling regime, where $n_{Q}(p,t_{0})=f(p)$.
-The universal exponents $\alpha$ and $\beta$ determine the self-similar rescaling of the distribution during the evolution.
-These exponents are to be associated with the particular non-equilibrium RG fixed point which the system approaches in time.
+The universal exponents $\alpha$ and $\beta$ define the non-equilibrium RG fixed point which the system approaches in time.
 In contrast to the attractive thermal `fixed point' of the evolution where both, $\alpha$ and $\beta$ are by definition zero, non-vanishing exponents indicate the existence of a {non-thermal fixed point} \cite{Berges:2008wm,Berges:2008sr,Scheppach:2009wu,Berges:2014xea,Berges:2014bba,Orioli:2015dxa}.